PoCInnovation/Workshops/software/23.Starton/front/README.md

-# Workshop 23 - Starton 🚀

-✔ Learn how to create a website in Typescript with React.
-️

-✔ Create a real Frontend with styled-component in css.️

-✔ Create a modern and responsive website.

 ## Introduction

+*Rob the robot* 🤖: Bip boop bip boop boop...
 To date, there are many technologies available in order to create a website.
 The React library is one of the most used and popular, having a very important place in the world and being carried by Facebook.

 Using TypeScript against JavaScript is the best thing that could happen to you.